andrewchidden/btt-services/README.md

 ### About

-Listens for volume changes from `AudioToolbox` and outputs a serialized device volume state.
+Listens for volume changes from `CoreAudio` and outputs a serialized device volume state.

 ### API